R3ym0nd0/R3ym0nd0/README.md

 # Reymond Joaquin's Portfolio & Projects
 Hi, I’m **Reymond Joaquin** 👋.
-I’m an aspiring ethical hacker and a cybersecurity student.
+I’m an aspiring **ethical hacker** and a **BSIS student**.
 I’m passionate about building my own tools and learning new things in the fields of cybersecurity, ethical hacking, computer networking, Linux, and programming.

 ## Skills
 - **Programming Languages:** 💻 Python, C++, Bash Scripting